Jim Coates

 James Alton Coates (August 4, 1932 – November 15, 2019) was an American professional baseball pitcher.
 A right-hander, Coates pitched in Major League Baseball for the New York Yankees (1956, 1959–62), Washington Senators (1963), Cincinnati Reds (1963) and Los Angeles/California Angels (1965–67).
-He was born in Farnham, Virginia, attended Lively High School, and was listed as 6 ft 4 in tall and 192 lb.
+He was born in Farnham, Virginia, attended Lancaster High School, and was listed as 6 ft 4 in tall and 192 lb.

 Career

 Early career

 Coates was signed by the Yankees as an amateur free agent in 1951.
 He spent seven years in the Yankees’ farm system with a call-up in 1956, during which he made his major league debut.
 Coates spent all of the next two seasons in the minors but saw limited play in 1958 due to a fractured elbow.

 Fully recovered in 1959, Coates pitched in 37 games, all but four in relief, winning six games against one loss, with a 2.87 earned run average in 100 1/3 innings pitched.
 The season, however, was disastrous for the Yankees as a whole—after winning seven World Series and nine American League pennants in ten seasons, and winning 103 games in 1954, the one year in that stretch when they didn't win the pennant (the Cleveland Indians won 111), the Yankees, beset by injuries all season, finished third, 15 games behind the American League champion Chicago White Sox.
 The lowlight of the Yankees’ season was falling to dead last on May 20.